kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

    1. OR Populate a (json) file in a known location

-   Of these, the first option is more idiomatic for how cri behaves today.
+   Of these, the first option is more idiomatic for how CRI behaves today.
    As a reference, the API currently allows listing of some objects/resources (Pods, Containers, Images etc) but not some others.